What Is A Difference Between Symmetric And Asymmetric Encryption Algorithms

 Homomorphic Encryption

-Homomorphic encryption is a cutting-edge technique that allows computations to be performed on encrypted data without decrypting it first.
+Homomorphic encryption is a advanced technique that allows computations to be performed on encrypted data without decrypting it first.
 This has significant implications for data privacy, as it enables organizations to process sensitive data without exposing it to unauthorized parties.
 While still in its early stages of development, homomorphic encryption has the potential to revolutionize data processing and analysis.

 Lightweight Cryptography